joshukraine/dotfiles/README.md

-# My Dotfiles
+# My Dotfiles for OS X

-These are the dotfiles and general preferences I use on my primary machine running OS X. The `setupmac` script is very specific to the Mac platform.
+These are the dotfiles and general preferences I use on my primary machine running OS X. The `bootstrap` script is very specific to the Mac platform.
 It has been successfully tested on the following versions of OS X:

 * Yosemite (10.10)
 * El Capitan (10.11)

 **Running Linux?
-Check out my [linux branch](https://github.com/joshukraine/dotfiles/tree/linux).**
+Check out my [linux branch](https://github.com/joshukraine/dotfiles/tree/linux-desktop).**

 ### Prerequisites